mrsnicoleahall/TwoGhosts/src/content/blog/the-myth-of-the-perfect-icp.md

 ---
-title: THE MYTH OF THE “PERFECT ICP”
+title: THE MYTH OF THE 'PERFECT ICP'
 slug: the-myth-of-the-perfect-icp
 date: |
   2025-11-24T20:25:44.000+00:00